ThinkDigitalRepair/WhatTodo/README.md

 Life can feel overwhelming.
 But it doesn’t have to.

-A Simple To-do app design in flutter to keep track of your task on daily basis.
-You can add project, labels and due-date to your tasks
+A Simple To-do app designed with Flutter to keep track of your tasks on a daily basis.
+You can add projects, labels and due-date to your tasks.

 ## Features

-- Build on [**BLoC**](#bloc-diagram) Architecture Pattern
+- Built on [**BLoC**](#bloc-diagram) Architecture Pattern
 - Add [**Projects**](#project) by specifying a unique color to it
 - Add [**Labels**](#labels) by specifying a unique color to it
 - Add [**Task**](#task) by defining its priority